harezmi/fit4j/README.md

 # How to Define Request-Response Trainings for External Services?

 Your microservice might have several external service dependencies.
-Those dependencies could be other internal microservices, the monolith, or any other 3rd party services.
+Those dependencies could be other internal microservices, or any other 3rd party services.
+In case of internal microservice dependencies, your service might be communicating synchronously with them using either REST or gRPC, so you can define the request-response trainings for those service calls in a declarative fashion.

 ## Define Request-Response Trainings for External gRPC Endpoints

-In case of internal microservice dependencies, your service might be communicating with them mostly using gRPC, so you can define the request-response trainings for those grpc service calls in a declarative fashion.
-For example, let's assume that your service hits `getRate` and `getUser` grpc endpoints of currency exchange and user retrieval services, so you can define the following request-response trainings in a file called `fit4j-fixtures.yml` in your test classpath for those endpoint calls respectively.
+The following example shows how to define grpc request-response trainings in your services through the file `fit4j-fixtures.yml` in your test classpath.

 ```yaml
 tests: